 Sleep apnea is a sleeping disorder where you stop breathing while you sleep.
-Besides the same factors that cause snoring, sleep apnea can be caused by several things, such as:
+Besides the same factors that cause snoring, sleep apnea can be caused by several factors, including the following:

 Not everyone who snores has sleep apnea.
-However, if you snore, it’s best to see a doctor about it because it could develop into sleep apnea.
+However, consult a doctor if you snore because it could develop into sleep apnea.
 Studies have found that sleep apnea worsens over time.

 What Helps with Snoring?

-Depending on the cause of the problem, certain lifestyle changes need to be made to stop snoring.
-For some, this means losing weight, sleeping in a different position, or having surgery.
+Depending on the cause, certain lifestyle changes must be made to stop snoring.
+For some, this means losing weight, sleeping in a different position, or having corrective surgery.

 According to the European Respiratory Journal, snoring can be caused by the following:

-If you recognize that these causes fit in with your day-to-day experiences or lifestyle, you can solve the issue at home or go to a doctor for additional guidance and treatment.
+If you recognize that these causes fit your lifestyle, you can resolve the issue at home or see a doctor for additional guidance and treatment.

-Other solutions might require mouthpieces or masks that keep your airway open at night, but these may cause other problems, like excessive salivation and dry mouth.
+Other solutions might require mouthpieces or masks that keep the airway open at night, but they may cause other problems, like excessive salivation or dry mouth.

-For people who have a narrow airway, surgery might be needed.
-A surgeon can trim away excess throat tissue that obstructs your breathing is a common solution to this problem.
+For people with a narrow airway, surgery might be needed.
+For example, a surgeon can remove excess throat tissue that obstructs your breathing.

-If you can’t hear yourself snore, your brain has decided to filter this information out.
-It intends for you to continue sleeping, so you can properly regenerate tissues and cells throughout the night.
+If you can’t hear yourself snore, the brain has filtered this information out.
+It intends for you to continue sleeping so you can properly regenerate tissues and cells throughout the night.